FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: How to Start

 \section{How to Start}

 The rest of this paper explores ways to resolve the limitations of FASTREAD.
-For example, in this first section, we drop the assumption of \emph{no domain knowledge} to answer the following research question:
+In this first section, we drop the assumption of \emph{no domain knowledge} to answer the following research question:

 {\bf RQ1: How to start?} How to better utilize external domain knowledge to boost the review process and avoid the runaway effects illustrated in Figure~\ref{fig: percentile}?